Online Scam Questions and Answers

-Here is how a technical support scam happens – cybercriminals try getting a potential victim to allow remote access his or her computer.
+Here is how a technical support scam happens – cybercriminals try getting a potential victim to allow remote access his or her computer online.
 That happens as an unsuspecting user comes across a Web page on the Internet that either shows a message or redirects and downloads a file which locks the screen and then shows said message.
 The message always tries to scare you into panic-calling a phone number shown on the screen.

 Screen messages are hundreds, but they always claim that something is wrong with your computer, such as:

 - You have lost Internet connection

 - Your Windows / Mac has a virus or other malware

 - You have been hacked

 - Your credential details and banking data may be leaked